 What does an Adjutant General do?

 An adjutant general is a military official who is in charge of allocating personnel and resources on behalf of a specific unit or army.
 Adjutant generals are also in charge of keeping track of military personnel’s records, such as registration, evaluation, and discharge papers.
-The top military figure in a regional force, such as the state National Guard in the United States, is also referred to this term.
+The top military figure in a regional force, such as the state National Guard in the United States, is also referred to by this term.
 In the event of natural or man-made disasters, terrorism, invasion, or overseas conflicts, regional adjutant generals work with political leaders to organize forces.

 The adjutant general of the United States Army is given the rank of Lieutenant General, which is equivalent to other military services’ adjutant generals.
 The adjutant general reports directly to the Army Chief of Staff, who is in charge of overseeing the military’s administrative concerns.
 Adjutant generals are often referred to as Assistant Chiefs of Staff and are in charge of carrying out day-to-day operations on behalf of the Chief of Staff.
 Shifting personnel, ensuring adequate space for transferred soldiers, and assessing equipment needs in the event of active operations are all part of these operational responsibilities.